shekeriev/suse-tu/virtual-machines/README.md

 # Virtual Machines Instructions

-This document describes the requirements and the steps to follow in order to prepare for the exercises.
+This document describes the requirements and the steps to follow to prepare for the exercises.
 The information is organized in the following sections:

 - [Hardware Requirements](#hardware-requirements)
 - [Hardware Requirements (Apple M1)](#hardware-requirements-apple-m1)